ubc-provenance/PIDSMaker/docs/docs/ten-minute-install.md

 - Click `Authorize APIs` and then `Exchange authorization code for tokens`
 - Copy the **access_token**

-Then use this script to download the datasets directly from CLI:
+Then use this script to download the datasets directly from CLI (datasets should be in lowercase):

 ```sh
 # Example 1: Comma-separated datasets